 - have creative structures and organizations that attract various types of contributions and ensure rich interactions are welcomed.

 Workshops are intended to be genuine interactive events and not mini-conferences.
 Workshops need to clearly describe how they are planning to attract a sufficient number of participants.
-Workshops that have less than 10 people registered at the early registration deadline might be canceled.
+Workshops that have fewer than 10 people registered at the early registration deadline might be canceled.

 Terms and Conditions

+At least one of the organizers should be registered to ESWC 2023 before the early bird registration deadline.
 All organizers (presenters) of accepted workshops are expected to:

 - Have their own (open) reviewing process, publicity (e.g., website, timelines, and call for papers), and proceedings production.